 The Georgia Institute of Technology offers a Student Health Insurance Plan (SHIP) for students and their dependent(s) who do not already have insurance.
 This plan includes comprehensive covered benefits (medical, dental, vision, prescription) and worldwide travel.
 The plan is administered by United Healthcare Student Resources (UHCSR).
-The following students are required to have student health insurance that meets the minimum standards set by the University System of Georgia: all graduate students receiving a Full Tuition Waiver as part of their graduate assistantship award, all undergraduate, graduate and ESL international students holding F or J visa, all undergraduate and graduate students enrolled in programs that require proof of health insurance, all graduate students receiving fellowships.
+The following students are required to have student health insurance that meets the minimum standards set by the University System of Georgia: all graduate students receiving a Full Tuition Waiver as part of their graduate assistantship award, all undergraduate, graduate and ESL international students holding F or J visa, all undergraduate students receiving fellowships.
 For mandatory students, the charge for the SHIP is applied automatically to the student's account along with tuition.
 Mandatory students who already have health insurance may apply to waive the SHIP coverage.
 SHIP may also be purchased by students taking four or more credit hours under the voluntary plan, including Language Institute, J1 scholars and OPT students.
 There is a 30-day open enrollment period at the start of each semester to enroll for student insurance coverage, under the voluntary plan, or for mandatory students to add spouse/domestic/dependent coverage, visit health.gatech.edu or uhcsr.com/gatech for more information.